Table of Contents

 1. Greens supplements can support healthy weight management.

-It seems almost comical to say it, but eating more vegetables is directly correlated with healthier weight.
+It seems almost comical to say it, but eating more vegetables commonly results in a healthier weight.
 (19)

 Some of this benefit comes from the fibrous nature of many veggies—but not all of it.